-In order to use this transceiver for fixed station operation, you will need a separate 13.8 V DC power supply that must be purchased separately.
-The recommended current capacity of your power supply is 12 A.
+In order to use this transceiver for fixed station operation, you will need a separate 13.8 V DC power supply (purchased separately).
+We recommend using a power supply with a current capacity of 12 A.

-- 1 Connect the DC power cable to the regulated DC power supply and check that polarities are correct (Red: positive, Black: negative). - DO NOT directly connect the transceiver to an AC outlet. - Use the supplied DC power cable to connect the transceiver to a regulated power supply. - Do not substitute a cable with smaller gauge wires.
+- ◆ To get the most out of your transceiver, we recommend using the optional PS-33 (20.5 A, 25% duty cycle) power supply. - Before connecting the DC power supply to the transceiver, be sure to switch the transceiver and the DC power supply OFF. - Do not plug the DC power supply into an AC outlet until you make all connections. - 1 Connect the DC power cable to the regulated DC power supply and check that the polarities are correct (Red: positive, Black: negative). - Do not directly connect the transceiver to an AC outlet.
+Use the supplied DC power cable to connect the transceiver to a regulated power supply. - Do not substitute the cable with smaller gauge wires.

-- 2 Connect the transceiver's DC power connector to the connector on the DC power cable. - Press the connectors firmly together until the locking tab clicks.
+- 2 Connect the DC power cable to the transceiver's power supply connector. - Press the connectors firmly together until the locking tab clicks.